scporet/scporet.github.io/_posts/2019-01-25-Deep-into-the-Caverns.md

 ---
 layout: default
-description: We finally found a great undergound getaway!
+description: This was a great Appalachian undergound getaway!
 ---
 <html>
 <body>
-<h1>Appalacian Trail Trip to Luray, VA</h1>
+<h1>Appalachian Trail Trip to Luray, VA</h1>

-<p>In my travels up and down the Interstate routes over the years, I must of passed cavern row on I81 a dozen times driving from the FL Gulf Coast to the Northeast to visit family.
+<p>In my travels up and down the Interstate routes over the years, I must of passed cavern row on I81 a dozen times driving from the Florida Gulf Coast to the Northeast to visit family.
 I always remembered passing the sign for <a href="https://luraycaverns.com/" target="_blank">Luray Caverns</a>.
-In my haste of praying to the church of blessed acceleration (love that Blues Brothers pun!), I'd never seem to find the time to make a stop there.
-It wasn't until a few years later, living in the Chesapeake area, we lived close enough to plan a long weekend journey.  </p>
+In my haste of praying to the church of blessed acceleration (love that Blues Brothers pun!), we never seem to find the time to make a stop there.
+It wasn't until a few years later, living in the Chesapeake area, when we lived close enough to plan a long weekend journey.  </p>

 <h3>Harpers Ferry</h3>

 <p>On the route down Route 340 from Maryland, we made an afternoon stop at Harpers Ferry, WV.
 It's cool how Rt.
 340 crosses from Maryland into Virginia, and takes a right turn into West Virginia.
-It's better viewed from the Wikimedia map of <a href="https://en.wikipedia.org/wiki/Harpers_Ferry,_West_Virginia#/media/File:Harpers_Ferry_National_Park_map.svg" target="_blank">Harpers Ferry Natioanl Park</a>.
+It's better viewed from the Wikimedia map of <a href="https://en.wikipedia.org/wiki/Harpers_Ferry,_West_Virginia#/media/File:Harpers_Ferry_National_Park_map.svg" target="_blank">Harpers Ferry National Park</a>.
 </p>

 <p>